UK foreign minister: Putin's invasion of Ukraine is a 'paradigm shift on the scale of 9/11'

 FREDERICK KEMPE: Putin has spoken.
 He’s done some nuclear saber-rattling.
 He’s talked about chemical weapons.
 He’s talked about how sanctions are an act of war.
 Are you concerned?
 Do you think there’s bluff to this?
 Are you concerned that he might broaden beyond the borders of Ukraine, not kinetically, but with cyberattacks, with other sorts of attacks?
 And how prepared should we be for that potential?

 SECRETARY LIZ TRUSS: What is absolutely clear is that Putin’s invasion is not going according to plan.
-He thought it would be much more straightforward, he didn’t think the Ukrainians would mount the defense of their nation that they had, and as a result of his plan not working, he is resorting to rhetoric, to escalatory measures, to, I fear, using more and more barbaric techniques, and we will call him out for that, but we must be absolutely resolute in not taking our foot off the pedal at this stage but, instead, remaining strong, because as I said in my speech, that is what he understands.
+He thought it would be much more straightforward, he didn’t think the Ukrainians would mount the defense of their nation that they had.
+And as a result of his plan not working, he is resorting to rhetoric, to escalatory measures, [and] to, I fear, using more and more barbaric techniques, and we will call him out for that.
+But we must be absolutely resolute in not taking our foot off the pedal at this stage but, instead, remaining strong, because as I said in my speech, that is what he understands.
 We must be stronger.
 We’ve been strong in our sanctions, but we must be stronger, and we must be strong in supplying Ukraine with the weapons they need to defend their country.

 FREDERICK KEMPE: And nuclear threat—you take seriously, don’t take seriously?